“[A]Nd I will raise up his ruins, and I will build it as in the days of old.”

 At orientation on Thursday, August 30, my father kicked off our first school year by explaining why God raised up Imperial College.
 Though off to a mustard-seed beginning, he said, the college would eventually grow to be the biggest, until finally established worldwide after Christ’s return.
 On Tuesday, September 4, a full slate of classes began.
 The field house was not yet complete, so the students had to commute to our Waterwood offices each day for the first three weeks of classes.
 After classes and work at headquarters, they returned to the two trailers on the 158 acres.

 What an exciting time that was for us.
 It was all so reminiscent of the way Ambassador started.
-“Would you really say it was a college that finally swung open its door to students the eighth of October, 1947?”
+“Would you really say it was a college that finally swung open its door to students on October 8, 1947?”
 Mr. Armstrong asked in his autobiography.

 There were only four students!
-There were no dormitories—no place for students to be in residence on the original little “campus” of one and three-quarter acres.
+There were no dormitories—no place for students to be in residence on the original little “campus” of 13/4 acres.
 We had some books and encyclopedias on shelves in the one room that served as music room, assembly room, library, study room and lounge—but no real college library.
 There was no gymnasium, no track or athletic field.25

 The following year, in 2004, we finished two more faculty homes, which meant five headquarters families were now living on campus—a total of 22 people, counting children.
 We also completed work on a new 5,000-square-foot men’s dormitory, with enough living space to house 22 students.
 The additional space enabled us to accept our biggest freshman class yet—23 students coming from five countries.
 It doubled the size of our student body to 46—14 of whom were from nations outside the United States.
 We were just beginning our fourth year and we had 46 students representing eight countries.